shuttle-hq/synth/docs/docs/getting_started/core-concepts.md

 ## Workspaces

-Workspaces are marked by `.synth/` subdirectory.
+Workspaces are marked by the existence of a `.synth/` subdirectory.
 A workspace represents a set of synthetic data namespaces managed by Synth.

-A workspace can have *zero or more namespaces*, where the namespaces are just represented as subdirectories (as well as some hidden state in `.synth/` when using Synth in `daemon` mode).
-All information pertaining to a workspace is in its directory.
+A workspace can have *zero or more namespaces*.
+Each namespace is represented as a subdirectory of the workspace.
+All information pertaining to a workspace is in its directory, there is no external configuration.

 Below is an example directory structure for a workspace with a single namespace, `my_namepace`.

 ```
 ├── .synth
-│   ├── config.toml
-│   └── db.sqlite
 └── my_namespace
     ├── my_collection_1.json
     └── my_collection_2.json